 My name is Dana and I am a local guide running my small local business called Prague Behind The Scenes.
 When I am not guiding I like writing about my hometown and help Prague visitors to avoid tourist traps.
 Changing money is one of them.

-Exchange rate for 1 Euro should be at local exchange offices 24 CZK and more.
-Such an exchange rate we consider to be fair (information from March 2019).
-Best rate is 25 CZK / 1 Euro.
+Exchange rate for 1 Euro should be at local exchange offices 25 CZK and more.
+Such an exchange rate we consider to be fairly good (information from August 2019).

 Charging commision is a good trick of many exchange offices downtown.
 They usually offer a slightly better rate, however always take quite a high commission.
 At the end not a good deal.
 Always ask ahead.

-There are many places in Prague offering absolutely crazy exchange rates, e.g. 16 CZK per Euro, so please always remember that fair price for 1 Euro is more than 24 CZK!!
+There are many places in Prague offering absolutely crazy exchange rates, e.g. 14 CZK per Euro!!!!! so please always remember that fair price for 1 Euro is currently around 25 CZK!!
 There are too many dishonest places especially downtown, one also at Prague Castle….
 Check this video to see their practices.
-Bellow, you can learn about places where locals go to exchange money to get the best rate and fair services.
+Under the video, you can learn about places where locals go to exchange money to get the best rate and fair services.

-If you download (print) their discount voucher and present it there, you will get a VIP exchange rate, which is even better (in case you exchange amount higher than 1000 CZK).
+If you download (print) their discount voucher and present it, you will get a VIP exchange rate, which is even better (in case you exchange amount higher than 1000 CZK).

 My tip #2